carobim/carob/README.md

 - aarch64
 - armelhf

-For game engine builds it also requires:
+Carob also contains a tiling game engine, for which builds also requires:

 - SDL2 and SDL2\_mixer